 Children today are becoming more and more dependent on mobile devices, even at an early age.
 It is your job as the parent to monitor their gadget use, so they still find physical and creative activities as fulfilling.
-However, it has been proven that simply taking away their gadgets is not effective in changing behaviour in the long-run.
+However, it has been proven that simply taking away their gadgets is not effective in changing behavior in the long-run.
 To encourage less screen time with kids, here are five things you can try:

 1. Family game time.